BrightstarDB/BrightstarDB/doc/sphinx/Developing_With_BrightstarDB2.rst

           /// <summary>
-          /// Adds the specified user names to the specified roles for the configured applicationName.
+          /// Adds the specified user names to the specified roles for the configured
+          /// applicationName.
           /// </summary>
+          /// <param name="usernames">
+          ///   A string array of user names to be added to the specified roles.
+          /// </param>
+          /// <param name="roleNames">
-          /// <param name="usernames">A string array of user names to be added to the specified roles. </param><param name="roleNames">A string array of the role names to add the specified user names to.</param>
+          ///  A string array of the role names to add the specified user names to.
+          /// </param>
           public override void AddUsersToRoles(string[] usernames, string[] roleNames) {
               //create a new BrightstarDB context using the values in Web.config